Where finance and media interesects with reality.

 After 13 years of fighting, the Western hemisphere’s longest-running active conflict remains its most bizarre standoff.
 And yet, almost everything makes perfect sense.
 French and American interests supported the rise of a former CIA-asset-turned-warlord, Khalifa Haftar, who battled on the Libyan streets alongside Wagner militias and Emirati Mirage jets against a UN-recognised government backed by […]

-Spotlight: How ‘yellow rain’ misinformation blew back on us
+Spotlight: How ‘yellow rain’ disinformation blew back on us

 In an exclusive interview recorded in 2021, Jim Coyne, a Vietnam veteran who later became a freelance journalist for Soldier of Fortune (SOF) magazine, explained how he had been duped into believing that the infamous “yellow rain” of the 1980s was a real biochemical weapon, but also how his experience may have been purposefully hijacked […]